What's on this page?

 |Most Efficient LED Grow Light: HLG 550 V2 Quantum Boards|

-We’ve also selected our Top 11 recommendations for 2019 and organized them into this handy table (if viewing on a small screen, note that the table is scrollable horizontally):
+And now, here in full are our Top 11 LED Grow Light recommendations for 2019 (if viewing on a small screen, note that the table is scrollable horizontally):

 |Advanced LED Diamond Series XML350 - EDITOR'S CHOICE: Best LED Grow Light (2019)||Equivalent Wattage |